LinqLover/symbolic-execution-survey/report/report.md

 :   Traditional symbolic execution assumes a whitebox program where the symbolic executor has access to all instructions.
     However, practical programs often interact with blackboxes, including system calls to the operating system (OS) or primitive calls to the virtual machine (VM) [@avgerinos2014enhancing; @baldoni2018survey].
     At the hardware level, all I/O operations are blackboxes, including file system accesses, network communication, and hardware-accelerated computation [@cadar2005execution; @baldoni2018survey].
-    For symbolic executors that operate on the source code or on intermediate representations of programs, even precompiled library binaries without sources are a blackbox [@mirzaei2012testing].
+    For symbolic executors that operate on the source code or intermediate representations of programs, even precompiled library binaries without sources are a blackbox [@mirzaei2012testing].
     Importantly, event-driven applications that are built around a framework following the inversion of control principle [@johnson1988designing] can only be executed symbolically in the context of the framework's implementation which is often complex (see \hyperref[path-explosion]{path explosion}) or unknown [@mirzaei2012testing].
     Finally, concurrent programs typically rely on a blackbox scheduler that is part of the OS or the VM [@yang2019advances, sec.
 7].